 The obvious recent comparison is No Man’s Sky.
 The subreddit for the other procedurally generated space game is an upturned car.
 Sean Murray—lead designer and over-proposer—has not tweeted since August.
 "I do not care anymore.
 At all.
 Update your game, don't update your game.
 I don't care!" writes user ChingChangChui.
 "Any game that you work on from here on out, I will not buy out of sheer principle.
 You are a terrible dev; mostly because you will not communicate."

 There is a belief within the community that Star Citizen will avoid the disappointments of No Man’s Sky because of the unique nature of its development cycle.
 And to a certain extent, they’re probably right.
 A game like Star Citizen will never happen again.
 It’s a perfect confluence of player fantasy and the crowd-funding explosion.
-To many of the backers, the project is more pure and free than the average triple-A game, called "finally appreciating what Chris Roberts means with PC games needing more development/support after reading all the reviews about No Man's Sky."
+To many of the backers, the project is more pure and free than the average triple-A game, as evidenced by this thread called "finally appreciating what Chris Roberts means with PC games needing more development/support after reading all the reviews about No Man's Sky."

 "Sure, there's always been a lot of hype surrounding Star Citizen, and it is an incredibly ambitious game; but the fact that we're a part of the development process and we're given the opportunity to play each new iteration and give feedback means there's no way for this game to completely fail to live up to hype/people's expectations," writes user leadofstate.